 If you need an interpreter at VCAT please contact us and we will arrange one at no cost to you.

-If you believe that a party may need an interpreter please let us know so that we may contact the person and arrange an interpreter if they need one.
+If you believe that a party may need an interpreter, please let us know so that we may contact the person.

 We do not usually allow a relative or friend to act as an interpreter at a hearing.